fkooman/php-oauth2-server/README.md

 - Simplicity
 - Easy integration with your own application and/or framework;
 - Does not enforce a framework on you;
-- Only conforming OAuth 2.0 clients will work, this library will not get out of its way to deal with clients that blatantly violate the OAuth 2.0 RFC, the exception may be if a fix does not break conforming clients;
+- Only conforming OAuth 2.0 clients will work;
 - There will be no toggles to shoot yourself in the foot;
 - Uses [libsodium-php](https://github.com/jedisct1/libsodium-php) for secure
   random strings and timing-safe string compare;